vdevarajprabhu/platform-learn.en/help/tutorial-data-collection/configure-the-client/how-to-use-the-adobe-client-data-layer.md

 ## Making sense of pushed data

 If you implemented the two previous `push` calls, you would end up with two entries in the data layer array.
-The data layer isn't particularly useful in this state.
+The data layer isn't useful in this state.
 Typically, you want to access the merged state of the data layer or, in other words, a single object that is the combined result of all the data you've pushed into the data layer.
-We'll learn how to access this merged state later in the tutorial.
+You learn how to access this merged state later in the tutorial.
 For now, it's sufficient to understand that the computed state of the data layer after our two `push` calls would be as follows:

 ```json
 {